poly-hammer/meta-human-dna-addon/docs/textures.md

 # Textures

 ## Importing Textures
-When importing or converting a mesh to/from a DNA file, you are given an extra option to specify the `maps` folder location.
-By default, if a `maps` folder exists alongside the `.dna` file, the importer will use that, otherwise you can explicitly set the `maps` folder to your desired location.
+When importing or converting a mesh to/from a DNA file, you are given an extra option to specify the `Maps` folder location.
+By default, if a `Maps` folder exists alongside the `.dna` file, the importer will use that, otherwise you can explicitly set the `Maps` folder to your desired location.

 ![](./images/textures/1.png){: class="rounded-image center-image" style="width:500px"}
 ![](./images/textures/2.png){: class="rounded-image center-image" style="width:500px"}